150balbes/Jetson-Nano/Documentation/media/uapi/dvb/audio-channel-select.rst

 Description
 -----------

-This ioctl is for Digital TV devices only.
+This ioctl is for DVB devices only.
 To control a V4L2 decoder use the V4L2 ``V4L2_CID_MPEG_AUDIO_DEC_PLAYBACK`` control instead.

 This ioctl call asks the Audio Device to select the requested channel if